samdoghor/ng-food-admin/README.md

-# Nigeria Food API Frontend
+# Nigeria Food Database API (NIFODA) Frontend

-This is the admin repository for the `Nigeria Food API project`.
+This is the admin repository for the `Nigeria Food Database API (NIFODA) project`.
 It is built with Vite, React, TypeScript, and Chakra-UI.
 The admin provides a user interface to populate the Food Database and display information about various Nigerian dishes, their ingredients, and nutritional values at the Frontend [Read More](ABOUT.md)

 ## Related Repo

-[Frontend](https://github.com/samdoghor/ngfood_fe) of the Nigeria Food APIs
+[Frontend](https://github.com/samdoghor/ngfood_fe) of the Nigeria Food Database APIs (NIFODA)

-[Backend](https://github.com/samdoghor/ng-food-api) of the Nigeria Food APIs
+[Backend](https://github.com/samdoghor/ng-food-api) of the Nigeria Food Database APIs (NIFODA)

 ## Installation